civilcode/docker/README.md

 Please see the sub-directories for specific languages and platforms.

+## Update a version
+     make upgrade VERSION=1.9.0
+     git add . && git commit

+The commit is not done automatically as there can be adjustment to make to the Dockefiles (eg: upgrade postgresql-client)

 ## About CivilCode Inc

 [CivilCode Inc.](http://www.civilcode.io) develops tailored business applications in